 Trips to the dog park with her rescue collie Gracie, meeting her friend Clara and Gracie’s friend LuLu.
 Preparing for more work on her house by another dog park acquaintance, former cop Teague O’Donnell.
 And regular, relaxing yoga classes at the Beguiling Way studio … until Sheila and Clara encounter a new twist when someone murders their instructor.

 Law enforcement says the killer was a passing-through stranger now long gone.
 Sheila and Clara have their doubts.

-Death on Beguiling Way is now available at all the major online retailers and at my ebookstore.
+Death on Beguiling Way is available at all the major online retailers and at my ebookstore.
 The print edition is available at Amazon and Barnes and Noble, and the audiobook version is at a wide selection of online audiobook retailers.